Sarathchandrakakarla/Victory/README.md

 # Victory
-An Official Web Portal for Administrator, Faculty and Students to monitor students performance, Fee Payments and Financial Transactions of School and manage staff records.
+An Official Web Portal for Administrator, Faculty and Students to monitor students performance, Fee Payments and Financial Transactions of School and manage staff records. <br>
 The Portal facilitates Student Details Entry | View | Modify, Students Details Report,Strength ParticularsAn Online Portal for Administrators, Faculty and Students of Victory Schools.